Stenotrophomonas

-Stenotrophomonas is a genus of Gram-negative bacteria, comprising at least ten species.
+Stenotrophomonas is a genus of Gram-negative bacteria, comprising at least twenty-six species.
 The main reservoirs of Stenotrophomonas are soil and plants.
-Stenotrophomonas species range from common soil organisms (S. nitritireducens) to opportunistic human pathogens (S. maltophilia); the molecular taxonomy of the genus is still somewhat unclear.
+Stenotrophomonas species range from common soil organisms (S. nitritireducens) to opportunistic human pathogens (S. maltophilia); the taxonomy of the genus is still somewhat unclear.

 Importance

-The most common species, S. maltophilia is very versatile and can be beneficial for plant growth and health, can be used in agriculture, biocontrol, bioremediation and phytoremediation strategies as well as the production of biomolecules of economic value.
-On the other hand, some of S. maltophilia strains are pathogenic to humans with multidrug resistant profile.
+The most common species, S. maltophilia, is very versatile and can be beneficial for plant growth and health, can be used in agriculture, biocontrol, bioremediation and phytoremediation strategies as well as the production of biomolecules of economic value.
+On the other hand, some of S. maltophilia strains are opportunistic pathogens to humans with a multidrug resistant profile.
 S. indologenes can also cause or be part of polymicrobial infections in humans, especially small children.
-Stenotrophomonas can also be phytopathogenic unlike closely related genera Xylella and Xanthomonas.
+Most Stenotrophomonas generally are not phytopathogenic unlike closely related genera Xylella and Xanthomonas, however some Stenotrophomonas are pathogenic to plants like Stenotrophomonas beteli and Stenotrophomonas hibiscicola.
 Members of the genus Stenotrophomonas have an important ecological role in the nitrogen and sulphur cycles.
 Stenotrophomonas species, especially S. maltophilia and S. rhizophila, are often found in association with plants, such as cucumber, oilseed rape, potato, strawberry, alfalfa, sunflower, maize, rice, wheat, various weeds, willow and poplar.
 Stenotrophomonas can be isolated from the rhizosphere or from internal plant tissues, particularly from the vascular tissues of the root and stem.

 History

 The first species described was S. maltophila by Hugh and Ryschenko in 1961.
-At the time it was named Pseudomonas maltophilia, but later transferred to the genus Xanthomonas before it was given its own genus.
+At the time it was named Pseudomonas maltophilia, but was later renamed to Xanthomonas maltophilia before the genus Stenotrophomonas was erected in 1993.
 The genus name (from the Greek ‘stenos’, meaning narrow, ‘trophus’, meaning one who feeds and ‘monas’, meaning unit) was intended to highlight the limited nutritional range of the bacterium.
-However, several studies subsequently demonstrated that the genus is capable of great metabolic versatility and intraspecific heterogeneity.
+However, several studies subsequently demonstrated that the genus is capable of great metabolic versatility.